FAMILY AND MEDICAL LEAVE ACT (FMLA) LAWYER

 Employees also have obligations under the FMLA.
 For example, you must provide your employer advanced notice of your need for FMLA leave if it is ‘foreseeable.’
 Also, your employer can require you to check-in periodically and to provide medical certification.
 You should make certain to discuss with your employer what your obligations are prior to, during, and upon returning from your leave so that you are not unnecessarily denied FMLA rights and benefits.

-There are many complicated and fact specific considerations that must be evaluated to determine how the FMLA may apply to your situation.
-If you are concerned that your FMLA rights are being violated or you need assistance determining whether you or a family member are eligible for FMLA rights and benefits, contact Swartz Law by clicking on the button below to email us or call (617) 871-1500 for a private and confidential consultation.
+There are many complicated and fact-specific considerations that must be evaluated to determine how the FMLA laws may apply to your situation.
+If you are concerned that your FMLA rights are being violated or you need assistance determining whether you or a family member are eligible for FMLA rights and benefits, reach out to a family and medical leave act lawyer who may be able to help.
+Contact Swartz Law by clicking on the button below to email us or call (617) 871-1500 for a private and confidential consultation.